L1uZhentao/DeepDoc/README.md

 ## Security Considerations

-- **Data Deletion**: All uploaded documents are deleted after processing to ensure privacy and data security.
+- **Data Security and Privacy**: No user data is stored to ensure privacy and data security.
 - **API Key Management**: Store your Azure API keys in environment variables or a secure secret management solution.

-## Contribution Guidelines

-1. **Fork the Repository**
-   - Create a new branch for your feature or bug fix.

-2. **Make Changes**
-   - Ensure code follows best practices for organization, maintainability, and security.

-3. **Submit a Pull Request**
-   - Describe the changes made in the pull request.

 ## License